Your Rebrand Isn’t About You

 5: You’ve had a lot of acquisitions.

 Heavy merger and acquisition activity can help a company grow rapidly, but it can also leave its brand identity fractured.
-Not only can it be difficult for employees to know how to talk about the business, customers and prospects can get confused as well.
+It can be difficult for employees to know how to talk about the business.
+Additionally, customers and prospects can get confused as well.